mike-coutinho/Libft/README.md

 <h2 align="center">Library Details</h2>

 ## Part 1 - Libc Functions
-Standard C library functions must be reimplement with the `ft_` prefix:
+Functions are reimplement with the `ft_` prefix:

 - **Character classification**: `ft_isalpha`, `ft_isdigit`, `ft_isalnum`, `ft_isascii`, `ft_isprint`
 - **String & memory**: `ft_strlen`, `ft_memset`, `ft_bzero`, `ft_memcpy`, `ft_memmove`, `ft_strlcpy`, `ft_strlcat`, `ft_toupper`, `ft_tolower`, `ft_strchr`, `ft_strrchr`, `ft_strncmp`, `ft_memchr`, `ft_memcmp`, `ft_strnstr`, `ft_atoi`
 - **Memory allocation**: `ft_calloc`, `ft_strdup`

 > Some of the function prototypes needed to reimplement use the ’restrict’ qualifier.
 This keyword is part of the C99 standard.
-Therefore, it is forbidden to include it in my own prototypes and to compile my code with the -std=c99 flag.
+It is forbidden to include it in the prototypes and to compile it with the -std=c99 flag.

 > Character classification functions (`ft_isalpha`, `ft_isdigit`, `ft_isalnum`, `ft_isascii`, `ft_isprint`) return `1` if true, `0` otherwise.

-> If `nmemb` or `size` is 0, `calloc` must return a unique pointer value that can be successfully passed to free().
+> If `nmemb` or `size` is 0, `calloc` returns a unique pointer value that can be successfully passed to free().

 > Functions like `strlcpy`, `strlcat`, and `bzero` may require `<bsd/string.h>` and compile with `-lbsd` flag.

 ## Part 2 - Additional Functions
-This part implements functions not present in libc or available in a different form.
+Functions not present in libc or available in a different form.

 | Function | Prototype | Description |
 |----------|-----------|-------------|